vivy-c/go-todolist-api/README.md

 -	[GORM](gorm.io/gorm) for database operation
 - PostgreSql for database

-I'am build a service to manage to do list golang, using mysql for database.
+I'am build a service to manage to do list golang, using postgresql for database.
 This service has database migration, logging, and unit testing.

 I created 4 endpoints :